 - An eSDS is an extension to include the addition of risk management measures and exposure scenarios contained in an annex to the SDS.

-The latest GHS revisions can be found on our CLP datasheets page.
+The latest GHS revisions can be found on our Safety Data Sheets page.

 There is an additional European Regulation that was brought into force on the 1st June 2007, this regulation covers all substances (chemicals) that are manufactured or imported into Europe – each legal entity must register.
 Registration requires data on the effects of substances on humans and the environment and the compilation of a comprehensive dossier, if the substance in question is not registered then it is illegal for it to be used and marketed.
 There are some exemptions to the regulation: